 Since all industries differ in their spending, it’s difficult to provide a specific marketing budget.
 You’re asking how much should a small business spend on marketing?

 Although there are no exact numbers, we can provide you with what you need to consider for your budget:

 After putting these expenses down on paper or in a spreadsheet, you’ll be able to better understand what money is coming in.
 From there, you can decide what you can afford to put out into the marketing world.

 Setting up a marketing budget for your small business begins with knowing where you want the marketing to go.
 Who do you want your marketing to reach?

 In today’s world, over 90% of individuals are internet users.
 With that knowledge, your small business should strive to make the most of its marketing budget geared toward digital marketing.

 The rest of your marketing budget is going to go toward operational costs, any software needed, merchandise, and any events you decide to host.

 Your main goal is to keep your business alive and growing.
 To do so, you want to market where the majority of your customers are.
 In today’s day and age, that’s the Internet.

 It’s easy to navigate how your online marketing strategy is paying off because of how easy it is to pull an analytics report.
 You’re able to see everything you need to know what worked and what didn’t work.
-You’re able to target your exact audience.
+You can target your exact audience.
 They can even begin interacting right away with an ad or post on the Internet.

 Before you start marketing, you need to plan where every dime is going.
-Doing the correct research can save you a lot of money as many marketing platforms are free.
-Keep in mind that once you start growing, you will probably need to upgrade.
+Doing the correct research can save you a lot of money, as many marketing platforms are free.
+Keep in mind that once you start growing, you will probably have to upgrade.
 Once you have these answers, you can start to navigate your marketing budget.